hugopi/RTU-homework-hugoPires/README.md

 4) flask task.
 Use flask on python to develop web inteface with multiple pagesand display JSON object. script : flaskproject.py

+5) socket task.
+Use python to establish a communication between a client and a server simulated by 2 consoles. sript : server.py, client.py